Fuchs SE: IPO and investments

 As a result of the expansion and the associated costs, Manfred Fuchs decided to take the family business public.
 However, to ensure that the majority of votes remained in the family, the company initially issued preference shares.
-On January 30, 1985, the company finally went public in Frankfurt, Stuttgart and later in Zurich.
+On 30 January 1985, the company finally went public in Frankfurt, Stuttgart and later in Zurich.
 From 1986, Fuchs also went public with ordinary shares.

 In 1989, Fuchs Petrolub took over the French lubricant manufacturer Labo Industrie S.A. and the British lubricant manufacturer Silkolene, as well as Century Oils in 1991.
 In 2000, around 4000 employees generated a turnover of around 900 million euros.

-On January 1, 2004, Manfred Fuchs left the company's Management Board and moved to the Supervisory Board as Deputy Chairman.
+On 1 January 2004, Manfred Fuchs left the company's Management Board and moved to the Supervisory Board as Deputy Chairman.
 His son Stefan Fuchs became the new Chairman of the Management Board.

 By 2006, turnover had risen to 1.2 billion euros.
-Fuchs' preference shares have been listed on the MDAX since June 23, 2008.
+Fuchs' preference shares have been listed on the MDAX since 23 June 2008.
 In 2013, the stock corporation was transformed into Fuchs Petrolub SE.
 A capital increase was carried out in 2014, partly to increase the trading liquidity of Fuchs shares.
-The number of shares was doubled as of June 4, 2014, while the market value was halved.
+The number of shares was doubled as of 4 June 2014, while the market value was halved.
 In the same year, Fuchs purchased the British Batoyle Freedom Group company of Norfolk.

 In 2016, the company initiated its largest investment program to date.
 Around 300 million euros were invested in plant expansions and the construction of new production facilities worldwide.
 Between 2016 and 2018, for example, new grease plants were built in the USA and South Africa as well as new production facilities in Australia and Sweden.
 In addition, a new plant for lubricants was opened in Wujiang, China, and the Asian headquarters and the research and development centre in Shanghai were expanded and modernized.
 Most recently, a new polyurea plant was built in Kaiserslautern and a new office building at the Mannheim site.
 Fuchs has also repeatedly taken over smaller, long-standing trading partners (including in Egypt, Australia, Finland, Italy and the USA) and sometimes larger manufacturers, including Statoil Fuel & Retail Lubricants AB (SFR Lubricants) (2015), Deutsche Pentosin-Werke GmbH (2015) and Nye Lubricants Inc. (2021).

 In 2017, Manfred Fuchs retired from the Supervisory Board; his successor was his daughter Susanne Fuchs.
 In 2021, Fuchs took over the company Nye Lubricants.

-At the Annual General Meeting on May 3, 2023, it was decided to change the name from Fuchs Petrolub SE to Fuchs SE.
+At the Annual General Meeting on 3 May 2023, it was decided to change the name from Fuchs Petrolub SE to Fuchs SE.

 Corporate structure

 The company's headquarters are located in Mannheim on Friesenheimer Insel.

-In 2022, the company generated a turnover of 3.41 billion euros and employed 6,104 people.
-Fuchs operates 34 production sites and is represented by 56 subsidiaries in over 50 countries.
+In 2025, the company generated a turnover of €3.56 billion and employed 6,879 people.
+Fuchs operates 33 production sites and is represented by 58 operating companies globally.

 With around 55% of ordinary shares, the Fuchs family holds the majority of votes.
 The remaining shares are in free float.